TiHAN-Hyderabad/dronecamera-stream-detection/README.md

   - [ ] At first frame:
   * Delay from client to server: 0.102356
   * Delay from server to browser url: 0.014856
+  * Delay from client to browser url: 0.117212
   - [ ] At last frame:
   * Delay from client to server: 0.031748
   * Delay from server to browser url: 0.010426
+  * Delay from client to browser url: 0.042174
 * Here client sent 1269 frames in  240 seconds, so 5.28 frames per second approximately.
 #### Test-4 (During flying):
-* Network speed : 50 Mbps
+* Network speed : 70 Mbps
   - [ ] At first frame:
   * Delay from client to server: 0.049506
   * Delay from server to browser url: 0.015341
+  *  Delay from client to browser url: 0.064847
   - [ ] At last frame:
   * Delay from client to server: 0.049857
   * Delay from server to browser url: 0.015336
+  *  Delay from client to browser url: 0.065193
 * Here client sent 561 frames in  230 seconds, so 2.5 frames per second approximately.

 #### Further changes to be done:
 * As I used yolov5 pre-trained model it was detecting only 80 classes present in it.So we have to train that model with the labels we want.